TaQuon Marshall

-TaQuon Cartorius Marshall (born September 20, 1996) is an American football wide receiver for the Blues of The Spring League (TSL).
+TaQuon Cartorius Marshall (born September 20, 1996) is an American football coach and former player.
+He is the assistant wide receivers coach for Georgia State University, a position he has held since 2024.
 He played college football for the Georgia Tech Yellow Jackets from 2015 to 2018, serving as the team's starting quarterback in his last two seasons.

 Early life

 Marshall was born on September 20, 1996, in Columbus, Georgia.
 He played high school football at Harris County High School in his hometown of Hamilton, Georgia, where he played quarterback in his junior and senior year.
 While there, he passed for 1,376 yards and had 1,436 rushing yards, with 30 touchdowns overall.
 He was recruited by Georgia Tech in 2015 as an all-purpose athlete, accepting their offer.

 College career

 Freshman season

 In his freshman season with the Yellow Jackets, Marshall was placed in the A-back position as part of head coach Paul Johnson's triple option.
 In his first game with the Jackets, a 69–6 win against Alcorn State, Marshall rushed for 18 yards on one carry and caught a pass for 24 yards.
 In total, Marshall played in 9 games in his freshman season, with eight carries for 58 yards and 3 passes for 76 yards.